The Kestrel 48 rated high in my top Osprey hiking backpacks post.

 Overall Score | |

-Pros | Very comfortable as it fits perfectly because of adjustable harness, generous padding, thick straps and hip belt and two size options, Lightweight, Internal compression strap, Zippered side pocket, Side access to main compartment, Integrated raincover |
+Pros | Very comfortable as a result of its adjustable harness, generous padding, thick straps and hip belt, and two size options Lightweight Internal compression strap Zippered side pocket Side access to main compartment Integrated raincover |

-Cons | Inadequate for 4+ days of outdoor activities |
+Cons | Inadequate for 4-plus days of outdoor activities |

-Best for | Those who have no problems checking their pack in while travelling and planning to use the pack during a fair amount of multiday outdoor activities |
+Best for | Those who have no problems checking their pack while traveling and plan to use the pack for multiday outdoor adventures |

 Osprey Kestrel 48 | |